-Water, plumbing and bathroom fittings
+Water, plumbing ar nd bathroom fittings

 Repair category 1

 Notes No tests have been undertaken of the system, however within the limitations of our inspection, no significant defects were noted.
 No inspection has been possible to enclosed timbers beneath wet appliances and no comment has been made on the condition of unseen areas.
 Watertight seals will require to be regularly checked and replaced, to prevent water damage to adjoining areas.
-The cold water rising main was not fully inspectable.

-Heating and hot water
+Heating and hot wa ter

-Repair category 2
+Repair category 1

 Notes Heating is provided by electric panel/storage radiators with an immersion heater for hot water.
 The system was not tested.
 It is assumed the system has been installed, serviced and maintained to comply with all regulations.
 Any service/maintenance records should be sought prior to purchase.
-The storage heaters are of an older style and estimates for a modern replacement would be advisable.
+At the time of inspection the units were not in operation and were not checked or tested.